SteeltoeOSS/Documentation/docs/7-management/16-distributed-tracing.md

 ### Add Distributed Tracing

 To enable distributed tracing all you need to to do is add the service to the container.
-To do this use the `AddDistributedTracing()` extension method from [TracingServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.TracingCore/TracingServiceCollectionExtensions.cs).
+To do this use the `AddDistributedTracing()` extension method from `TracingServiceCollectionExtensions`.

 ```csharp
 public class Startup